Skip to content

 It is divided into three “parts”…

-First “Große Freiheit”: Next, to the clubs and bars, you will also find the Beatles-Platz.
-The highlights of the square are sculptures of the famous musicians, which are represented in a stainless steel frame as silhouettes.
-Visitors to the square can fit into the sculptures and become the Beatle themselves.
+First, “Große Freiheit”: You will also find the Beatles-Platz next to the clubs and bars.
+The square’s highlights are sculptures of famous musicians, represented in a stainless steel frame as silhouettes.
+Visitors can fit into the sculptures and become the Beatles themselves.

-Then there is the “Hans Albers Platz“: It is characterized by bars and small clubs.
-In summer it is a popular place because there is a big place in the middle, you can go out with your drink and sit down at a table.
-And then there is the “Hamburger Berg”.
-It is a street with many small pubs.
+Then there is the “Hans Albers Platz“, characterized by bars and small clubs.
+In summer, it is a popular place because there is a prominent place in the middle where you can go out with your drink and sit down at a table.
+And then there is the “Hamburger Berg,” a street with many small pubs.

 But it’s also worth it if you do not want to party.
-There is a St. Pauli night market, it is not your average weekly market.
+There is a St. Pauli night market, but it is not your average weekly market.
 It takes place in the heart of the Reeperbahn on Spielbudenplatz and has late opening hours.
-It is a popular after-work venue with live music and offers both residents and visitors an unforgettable shopping and dining experience.
+It is a popular after-work venue with live music and offers residents and visitors an unforgettable shopping and dining experience.

 Do you enjoy cocktails?
 Then you have to try the Clockers Bar.